-- 7.2.1 Board meetings, and committees composed entirely of Board members or which include all Board members, will be held in public except where a resolution is agreed to exclude the public on the grounds that it is believed to not be in the public interest. - 7.2.2 Papers and minutes of all meetings held in public will be published. - 7.2.3 Annual accounts will be externally audited and published. - 7.2.4 A clear complaints process will be published. - 7.2.5 The ICB will comply with the Freedom of Information Act 2000 and with the Information Commissioner Office requirements regarding the publication of information relating to the ICB. - 7.2.6 Information will be provided to NHS England as required. - 7.2.7 The Constitution and Governance Handbook will be published as well as other key documents including but not limited to: - a) Conflicts of interest policy and procedures; - b) Registers of interests; and; - c) Those listed in 1.7.3 - 7.2.8 The ICB will publish, with our partner NHS trusts and NHS foundation trusts, a plan at the start of each financial year that sets out how the ICB proposes to exercise its functions during the next five years.
-The plan will explain how the ICB proposes to discharge its duties under: - sections 14Z34 to 14Z45 (general duties of integrated care Boards), and - Sections 223GB and 223N (financial duties).
+- 7.2.1 Board meetings, and committees composed entirely of Board members or which include all Board members, will be held in public except where a resolution is agreed to exclude the public on the grounds that it is believed to not be in the public interest. - 7.2.2 Papers and minutes of all meetings held in public will be published. - 7.2.3 Annual accounts will be externally audited and published. - 7.2.4 A clear complaints process will be published. - 7.2.5 The ICB will comply with the Freedom of Information Act 2000 and with the Information Commissioner Office requirements regarding the publication of information relating to the ICB. - 7.2.6 Information will be provided to NHS England as required. - 7.2.7 The Constitution and Governance Handbook will be published as well as other key documents including but not limited to: - a) Managing Conflicts of Interests (including Gifts and Hospitality) Policy and procedures; - b) Registers of interests; and - c) Those listed in 1.7.3. - 7.2.8 The ICB will publish, with our partner NHS trusts and NHS foundation trusts, a plan at the start of each financial year that sets out how the ICB proposes to exercise its functions during the next five years (the "Joint Forward Plan").
+The plan will in particular: - a) Describe the health services for which the ICB proposes to make arrangements in the exercise of its functions. - b) Explain how the ICB proposes to discharge its duties under sections 14Z34 to 14Z45 (general duties of integrated care Boards), and Sections 223GB and 223N (financial duties). - c) Set out any steps that the ICB proposes to take to implement the South West London joint local Health and Wellbeing Strategy. - d) Set out any steps that ICB proposes to take to address the particular needs of children and young persons under the age of 25. - e) Set out any steps that the ICB proposes to take to address the particular needs of victims of abuse (including domestic abuse and sexual abuse, whether of children or adults).